Witness Interviews in Internal Investigations: The UK Perspective

 An organisation that does not waive privilege and provide witness accounts does not attain the corresponding factor against prosecution that is found in the DPA Code, but will not be penalised by the SFO.

-The law surrounding legal privilege and records of interviews is complex and evolving.
-It has been made more complicated by the narrow interpretation of privilege that has been taken in several court decisions over the past few years.
-These cases are summarised below.
+The law surrounding legal privilege and records of interviews is complex and has evolved over the past 10 years following several court decisions, which are summarised below.

 It was held in The RBS Rights Issue Litigation that the interview notes prepared by the bank’s legal representatives were not subject to legal advice privilege (it was accepted that litigation privilege did not apply).
 The court found that, for the purposes of legal advice privilege, the ‘client’ consists only of those employees authorised to seek and receive legal advice from the lawyer.
 In relation to interviews with witnesses, it found that privilege does not extend to information provided by employees and ex-employees outside the client group, and that in order for the lawyers’ working notes of the interviews to attract legal advice privilege, they must contain ‘some attribute or addition such as to betray or at least give a clue as to the trend of advice being given to the client by its lawyer’, which the bank had failed to demonstrate.